markvanderloo/tinytest/README.md

 There is a case where the failure of a test should cause an error, namely when testing for deployment (e.g. publishing a package on CRAN).
-Therefore, when running of `R CMD check`, an error will be thrown if a test is failed.
+Therefore, when running `R CMD check`, an error will be thrown if a test has failed.
 This way the error interrupts the _deployment_ process instead of the _testing_ process.

 ### Run all tests

-By default all tests are run and the results are summarized to one line of output per failed result.
+By default all tests are run and the results are summarized to one line of output per failed test.

 ### Tests are installed with the package

-So a package author can request test results from users that installed the package on a local system.
+So a package author can request test results from users that installed the package.

 ### Show you what you need